cap-js/docs/java/working-with-cql/query-execution.md

 } excluding { status };
 ```

-::: warning Path Expressions using Associations are readonly
+::: warning Path Expressions using associations are readonly
-Path expressions navigating associations are by default [not writable](#cascading-over-associations) and need to be annotated with [@readonly](../../guides/providing-services#readonly).
+Path expressions navigating associations are [not writable](#cascading-over-associations) by default and must be annotated with [@readonly](../../guides/providing-services#readonly) to avoid issues on write.
 :::

-Write operations on views that cannot be resolved by the CAP Java runtime remain unmodified
-- For the Persistence Service, this means the runtime _attempts_ to execute the write operation on the database view.
-Whether this execution is possible is [database dependent](../cqn-services/persistence-services#database-support).
-- For Application Services and Remote Services, the targeted service will reject the statement.
+If a view cannot be resolved by the CAP Java runtime, the write operation is attempted directly on the database view (Persistence Service), or rejected (Application/Remote Services).
+See [database support](../cqn-services/persistence-services#database-support) for details.

 ## Concurrency Control